praveingk/serverless-relay/README.md

 # cluster-relay
-A Relay maintaining persistent connection between serverless functions and the clusterlink gateways to
+A Relay maintaining persistent connection between serverless functions and the clusterlink gateways.
+A relay is needed when two clients want to send communicate between each other without having to host a server, and maintaining connections.
+This is especially the case when we want one or more serverless functions/jobs to communicate with each other.

 # Steps to run cluster-relay